dankrusi/WindowsVirtualDesktopHelper/README.md

 ## Compatibility

 Currently this app is compatible with Windows 10 and Windows 11.
 Microsoft is constantly changing their API for the Virtual Desktops, so it appears not all builds of Windows are fully working yet.

-The following builds have been confirmed as working:

-* Windows 10
-  - 21H2 19044
-* Windows 11
-  - 21H2 22000
-  - 22H2 22621
-  - 22H2 25158-25267
-  - 25314 (experimental)

-The following builds have been confirmed as NOT working:

-* na
+Please note that if you use bleeding-edge insider buildes, this app may not yet be compatible.

 The following versions are not supported:

 * Windows 7